 The Best Time To Visit Canada

 Canada’s climate varies tremendously.
 There are warm and sunny days in summer, July to August, and then there can be sub zero temperatures in winter, December to February.
 I guess, it depends on what you want out of Canada.
 Do you want to visit the ski fields and maybe work a season, or two?
-Are you wanting to see the Northern Lights which are best viewed from November to March.
+Are you wanting to see the Northern Lights, best viewed from November to March.
 Maybe you love sport and want to experience an Ice Hockey game during the season running from October to June.
 Or would you like to see Grizzly and Black bears in their natural habitats during May to October.
-So it just depends on what you want to see, but really, any time is a good time to visit Canada.
+It just depends on what you want to see, but really, any time is a good time to visit Canada.

 Best Transit Options

-Travelling Canada by Train
+Travel Canada by Train

-Travelling Canada by Bus
+Travel Canada by Bus

 It is doable to travel through Canada on a bus but will take a little more planning, coordinating and a resilient attitude!
 Local transit throughout major cities and towns have great bus routes and for longer journeys, you can hop aboard a Greyhound bus.
 The bus will take longer than most other modes of transportation, so it’s best for those who aren’t on a strict timeline!

-Travelling Canada by Plane
+Travel Canada by Plane

 Of course, air travel is often the most convenient option to get from place to place within Canada because it’s such a large country.
 With that being said, flights are often shockingly priced for the distance.
 There are many airlines that fly within Canada, the most popular and reputable being Air Canada and WestJet.
 A few budget airlines have recently popped up, such as Flair Airlines and Swoop (an offshoot of WestJet), making air travel in Canada more affordable!
-You can also fly directly from the centre of the city of Toronto to many places around the country with Porter Airlines.

 While a month may not feel like enough time to see all of Canada, you’ll be able to cover quite a lot of ground!
 This one month Canada Itinerary will get you started and help you plan an amazing adventure.